Types of Gold in 2025: Carat, Purity & Colours Explained

 Types of Gold: Based on Colours

-Gold is often mixed with different metals to derive unique colors.
+Gold is often mixed with different metals to derive unique colours.
 Primarily, there are 8 types – Yellow Gold, White Gold, Rose Gold, Green Gold, Spangold, Purple Gold, Blue Gold and Black Gold.
 In this section, we’ll cover the most commonly used types of Gold

 1. Yellow Gold: This is the classic gold colour — warm, rich, and timeless.
 It’s made by mixing pure gold with small amounts of silver and copper.